 Email: jsorens – AT – anselm – DOT – edu

-Jason Sorens is Director of Research and Education at the Center for Ethics in Society at Saint Anselm College.
+Jason Sorens is Senior Research Faculty at the American Institute for Economic Research.
 He received his Ph.D. in political science from Yale University in 2003 and a B.A. in economics and philosophy (with honors) from Washington and Lee University in 1998.
 He has researched and written more than 20 peer-reviewed journal articles, a book for McGill-Queens University Press titled Secessionism, and a biennially revised book for the Cato Institute, Freedom in the 50 States (with William Ruger).
 His research has focused on fiscal federalism, U.S. state politics, and movements for regional autonomy and independence around the world.
-He has taught at Yale, Dartmouth, and the University at Buffalo and twice won awards for best teaching in his department.
+He has taught at Yale, Dartmouth, Saint Anselm College, and the University at Buffalo and founded the Free State Project as a graduate student.
 He lives in Amherst, New Hampshire.

 2022.
 “Regulatory Decentralization and Stringency: The Case of Comparative Minimum Wage and Renewable Energy Policies.”
 Publius: The Journal of Federalism (online first). download

 2022.
 With Mike Matheis.
 “Framing Affordable Housing: Experimental Evidence from New Hampshire.”
-Housing Studies (forthcoming).
+Housing Studies (online first). download

 2021.
 Residential Land-Use Regulation in New Hampshire: Causes and Consequences.
 Concord, N.H.: Josiah Bartlett Center for Public Policy. download (pdf)

 2021.
 With William Ruger.
 Freedom in the 50 States: An Index of Personal and Economic Freedom, 6th ed.
 Washington, D.C.: Cato Institute. project website